adamfk/bouncy-button/README.md

 This project is divided into two parts:

-- [Bouncy-Button-Benchmark](./bb-benchmark/README.md): an Arduino sketch that records button bounce data and sends it to a computer over the serial port.
+- [Bouncy-Button-Benchmark](./bb-benchmark/README.md): the Arduino sketch that records & sends bounce data to a computer serial port.
 - [Bouncy-Button-Benchmark-Browser](./bbb-browser/README.md): a web page that graphs and analyzes the button bounce data.